 “Without DevicePilot, we would have lost perhaps two large customers per year”

 Failure to serve customers well - by offering devices that are flaky or often unavailable - will eventually have serious business consequences: Existing customers can decide they’ve had enough and “churn” away, and a poor reputation will stop new customers from signing-up.
 If we have a 10% chance of losing a customer who is providing 20% of our revenue (or a losing a future customer who would do so), then we can multiply these two numbers together to say that we have a 2% revenue risk.
 Multiply that number by our revenue to get the money we’ll likely lose from our bottom line.

 Another risk is service penalties: Once a business establishes itself and starts to win large, consolidated customers who each take on many devices, those customers will start to learn what “good” looks like, form some idea of an acceptable SLA (Service Level Agreement) that they might expect to receive, and use their buying-power to enforce contractual terms.
 So poor performance leads to at least revenue loss, but possibly also to swingeing service penalties.

 DevicePilot provides a way to actively manage customer experience, in order to hit SLAs and consistently delight customers.

-Now read part 2 of this series where we'll explore cost-reduction as another way that Service Monitoring can improve your bottom line.
+Now read part 2 of this series where we'll explore cost-reduction as another way that Service Management can improve your bottom line.